nboughton/go-roll/README.md

     - Rolls a standard set of 4 Fate dice
   - pgraph
     - Renders a plot of dice sets as a png
+  - roll
+    - Rolls a dice string and prints the result